When will I receive my property tax notice in the mail? |

 Why didn’t I receive my residential utility bill? |

-The Township of Langley does not separate the utilities from the Property Tax Statement.
+The Township of Langley does not separate the utilities from the property tax statement.
 As such, if you are a residence, your flat rate charges are included in your yearly tax bill. |

 Development is happening all around me and my assessment is going up.
 Is there any relief for taxes? |